paulcbogdan/NiChord/README.md

 combine_imgs(fp_glass, fp_chord, fp_combined)
 ```

 Notably, these functions have many other optional variables (e.g., passing specific colors for each network label using a dictionary).
-Further information on these can be seen by examining `example\example.py`, which contains code used to generate the two examples from the first section of this README.
-You can also learn about these by reading the hinting/documentation within each
-function.

 <p align="center">
   <img src="example\ex0.png" width="800"/>
 </p>

+Further information on these optional variables can be seen by examining `example\example.py`, which contains code used to generate the two examples from the first section of this README.
+You can also learn about these by reading the hinting/documentation within each function.

 ### Plotting everything at once